Two University Lectureships in Pure Mathematics have just been in advertised here in Cambridge, to be held in DPMMS.

 Chapter 2 (Vector spaces of functions)

-Chapter 3 (Fourier representation of functions)
+Chapter 3 (Fourier decomposition of functions)

-Chapter 4 (Generalised derivatives of functions)
+Chapter 4 (Generalised derivative of functions) (draft)

 Mock exam (three “section II” questions resp. in Papers 1, 3, 4)